Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: Related Work

 \paragraph{Neural-ODEs} Ordinary differential equations (ODEs) are widely used to represent the evolution of system dynamics.
-Models such as residual networks and recurrent neural networks, represent complex transformations by predicting a sequence of changes as the hidden states \cite{Lu_2018_ICML,Ruthotto_2018_JMIV}.
-Chen et al. \cite{Chen_2018_Neurips} proposed neural-ODEs to parameterize the continuous dynamics of hidden units using a deep-network-specified ODE.
-They were able to keep the training memory unchanged via the adjoint sensitivity method that avoids memory explosion resulting from backpropagating through continuous-depth networks.
-ANODE \cite{Zhang_2019_Neurips} addressed the instability issue of neural-ODEs by Discretize-Then-Optimize (DTO) differentiation.
-Going beyond the transport phenomena in physics and chemistry, neural-ODEs have been recently used in computer vision applications, such as image segmentation \cite{Rafael_2019_arxiv}, reconstruction \cite{Ali_2019_arxiv}, super-resolution \cite{Paoletti_2020_TGRS}, classification \cite{He_2019_CVPR}, and perfusion imaging \cite{Liu_2021_CVPR}, where neural-ODEs are proven to be better capable of capturing complex transformations via the continuous evolution of the system dynamics.
-In this work, we employ neural-ODEs to differentially refine a pixel-wise dense motion transformation between the source and driving images, which evolved from the sparse (coarse) motion fields represented by key-points displacements.
-The benefit of utilizing differential motion evolution lies in the generalization of sparse-to-dense motion prediction, while avoiding computationally expensive Jacobians or SVD operations \cite{Siarohin_2019_NeurIPS,Siarohin_2021_CVPR,Wang_2021_CVPR}.
+Models such as residual networks and recurrent neural networks, represent complex transformations by predicting a sequence of changes as the hidden states~\cite{Lu_2018_ICML,Ruthotto_2018_JMIV}.
+Chen et al. ~\cite{Chen_2018_Neurips} first proposed the neural-ODEs to parameterize the continuous dynamics of hidden units using neural networks.
+ANODE~\cite{Zhang_2019_Neurips} further addressed the instability issue of neural-ODEs by Discretize-Then-Optimize (DTO) differentiation.
+Going beyond the transport phenomena in physics and chemistry, neural-ODEs have been used in computer vision tasks, e.g., image segmentation~\cite{Rafael_2019_arxiv}, reconstruction~\cite{Ali_2019_arxiv}, super-resolution~\cite{Paoletti_2020_TGRS}, classification~\cite{He_2019_CVPR}, and medical imaging~\cite{Liu_2021_CVPR,Liu_2022_CVPR}, where neural-ODEs succeeded in capturing complex transformations via the continuous evolution of the system dynamics.
+In \texttt{DiME}, we formulate the few-shot motion estimation problem in an ODE system, where each ODE solves the coarse-to-fine refinement of the motion deformation fields between the source and driving domains~(Sec.~\ref{sec: refine}).
+This differential motion evolution strategy also naturally avoids the computationally expensive Jacobians or SVD operations~\cite{Siarohin_2019_NeurIPS,Siarohin_2021_CVPR,Wang_2021_CVPR} required for dense motion approximation.